Ted Bundy: Childhood

 In 1950, Louise changed her surname from Cowell to Nelson and, at the urging of multiple family members, left Philadelphia with her son to live with cousins Alan and Jane Scott in Tacoma, Washington.
 The following year she met Johnny Culpepper Bundy (1921–2007), a hospital cook, at an adult singles night at Tacoma's First Methodist Church.
 They married later that year and Johnny formally adopted Bundy.
 Johnny and Louise conceived four children together, and though Johnny tried to include his adopted son in camping trips and other family activities, Bundy remained distant from him.
-Bundy would later complain to a girlfriend that Johnny "was not his real father", "wasn't very bright" and "didn't make much money".
+Bundy would later complain to a girlfriend that Johnny "was not his real father", "wasn't very bright" and "didn't make much money."

 Bundy exhibited disturbing behavior at an early age.
-Louise's youngest sister, Julia Cowell, recalled awakening from a nap to find herself surrounded by knives from the kitchen, and three-year-old Bundy standing by the bed, smiling.
-Sandi Holt, a childhood neighbor in Tacoma, recalled Bundy as a "mean-spirited kid" who "liked to inflict pain and suffering and fear".
-According to Holt, Bundy once engaged in animal cruelty by hanging a stray cat from his backyard clothesline and setting it on fire with lighter fluid.
-She also claimed that Bundy would take younger children from the neighborhood into the woods, force them to strip and proceeded to terrorize them: "You'd hear them screaming for blocks, I mean no matter where we were here, we could hear them screaming."
-Bundy reportedly built makeshift punji traps around his Tacoma neighborhood, injuring at least one girl.
+Louise's youngest sister, who was aged 15 at the time, recalled awakening from a nap to find herself surrounded by knives from the kitchen, and three-year-old Bundy standing by the bed, smiling.
+Sandi Holt, a childhood neighbor in Tacoma, recalled Bundy as a "mean-spirited kid" who "liked to inflict pain and suffering and fear."
+Holt recalled Bundy engaging in animal cruelty by hanging a stray cat from his backyard clothesline and setting it on fire with lighter fluid.
+She also claimed that Bundy would take younger children from his Tacoma neighborhood into the woods, force them to strip and proceeded to terrorize them: "You'd hear them screaming for blocks."
+Bundy reportedly built makeshift punji traps around the neighborhood, injuring at least one girl.

-Bundy varied his recollections of Tacoma in later years.
+Bundy varied his recollections of his childhood exposure to adult material in later years.
+He told Lewis and conservative commentator James Dobson prior to his execution that accessing his grandfather's pornographic magazines contributed to his violence.
 To Michaud and Aynesworth, he described picking through trash barrels in search of pictures of naked women.
 To attorney and author Polly Nelson, he said that he perused detective magazines and crime novels for stories that involved sexual violence, particularly when the stories were illustrated with pictures of dead or maimed women.
-In a letter to Rule, however, he asserted that he "never, ever read fact-detective magazines, and shuddered at the thought that anyone would".
-He once told Michaud that he would consume large quantities of alcohol and "canvass the community" late at night in search of undraped windows where he could observe women undressing, or "whatever [else] could be seen".
-Psychologist Al Carlisle claimed that Bundy "started fantasizing about women he saw while window peeping or elsewhere [and] mimicking the accents of some politicians he listened to on the radio.
+In a letter to Rule, however, he asserted that he "never, ever read fact-detective magazines, and shuddered at the thought that anyone would."
+He once told Michaud that he would consume large quantities of alcohol and "canvass the community" late at night in search of undraped windows where he could observe women undressing, or "whatever [else] could be seen."
+Carlisle claimed that Bundy "started fantasizing about women he saw while window peeping or elsewhere [and] mimicking the accents of some politicians he listened to on the radio.
 In essence, he was fantasizing about being someone else, someone important."